McTavishLab/physcraper/docs/mds/Tutorial.md

 The script `physcraper_run.py` wraps together linking the tree and alignment, blasting, aligning sequences, and inferring an updated tree.
 Detailed explanation of the inputs needed can be found at [running physcraper](https://physcraper.readthedocs.io/en/latest/physcraper_run.html).

 The blast search part of updating trees takes a long time (for example, this analysis took around 12 hours!).
+We recommend running it on a cluster or other remote computing option.

+    $ physcraper_run.py -s pg_55 -t tree5864 -tb -r -o pg_55

 The `-r` flag repeats the search on new sequences until no additional sequences are found.

-    $ physcraper_run.py -s pg_55 -t tree5864 -tb -r -o pg_55

 We have put example outputs from this command in `docs/examples/pg_55`, so that you can explore the outputs without waiting for the searches to complete.

 ## Using your own tree and alignment